fred-py/selenium-data-transfer/automate_data_transfer/README.txt

 https://devcenter.heroku.com/articles/heroku-cli-commands

 #** Configure Heroku to run worker dyno instead of default web dyno

+On Procfile add: worker: python path_to_main_file/main.py Deploy again Git push heroku...
+*NOTE: Since main is not on root directory the file path must be added on Procfile In this case root is automate_wordpress_package and main.py is in automate_data_transfer so ---> worker: python automate_data_transfer/main.py
 >>>heroku ps:scale worker=1

 # Set up Background Tasks in Python with RQ (Redis Queue)
-*** This is needed in order to run *worker dyno in Procfile to run main script Follow instructions on link below: https://devcenter.heroku.com/articles/python-rq
+*** This may be needed (NOT SURE AT THIS STAGE) in order to run *worker dyno in Procfile to run main script Follow instructions on link below: https://devcenter.heroku.com/articles/python-rq